emilycheatham/p1_yoga_for_you/README.md

 - Draws the eye to the name of the Yoga studio and where to find the studio.
 - Introduces the benefits of yoga and the types of yoga the studio offers.
 - Provides clear links to relevant pages to find out more infomation.
-- Has a clear navigation tool bar, which is static, allowing for easy access to other areas of the website.
-- Has a clear footer providing links to social media, and contact details.

 #### User Goal
-    >

     > - To understand the benefits of yoga
     > - To understand the different types of yoga the studio offers.
 To have enough information to know what class would be most suitable for their abilities and/or needs.
     > - Easily navigate and interact with the website.
     > - To be able to find and contact the studio.
-    >

 #### Website Goal
-    >

     > - Interest and engage the user.
     > - Provide them knoweldge of the yoga the studio offers
     > - Easy navigation to the relavent pages.